 Professionals, researchers and students in agriculture, integrated pest management, and entomology as well as extension specialists and related roles globally who guide others in appropriate implementation and use of pesticides

-Section 1: Global Pests of Tomato
+Section II: Global Pests of Tomato

 2. Aphids: Biology, ecology and management

-3. Thrips: Biology, ecology and management
+3. Thrips: vector biology and management

 4. Whiteflies: Biology, ecology and management

-5. Mites: Biology, ecology and management
+5. Mites: Biology, ecology, and management

-6. Lepidopterous pests: Biology, ecology and management
+6. Lepidopterous pests: Biology, ecology, and management

-7. Tomato Psyllids: Biology, ecology and management
+7. Psyllids: Biology, ecology, and management

-8. Minor Pests: Biology, ecology and management
+8. Minor pests: Biology, ecology and management

 10. Engineering insect resistance in tomato by transgenic approaches